Optimal facility location: Algorithms

 For the hardness of the problem, it's impractical to get an exact solution or precise approximation.
 Instead, an approximation with factor = 2 is widely used for large k cases.
 The approximation is referred to as the farthest-point clustering (FPC) algorithm, or farthest-first traversal.
 The algorithm is quite simple: pick any point from the set as one center; search for the farthest point from remaining set as another center; repeat the process until k centers are found.

 It is easy to see that this algorithm runs in linear time.
 As approximation with factor less than 2 is proved to be NP hard, FPC was regarded as the best approximation one can find.

 As per the performance of execution, the time complexity is later improved to O(n log k) with box decomposition technique.

-Maxmin facility location
+Maximizing the minimum distance

+A maximin facility location, also called obnoxious facility location problem, seeks a location which maximizes the smallest distance to the input points.
+It is another instantiation of the egalitarian rule, assuming that the utility of each agent is an increasing function of the distance from the obnoxious facility.